docluv/movies/README.md

 Source Code for my High Performance Single Page Web Applications book, http://amzn.to/1b0twcm.

 The source code has 4 web projects included.
-The first 3 correlat to chapters 2, 3 and 5 in the book.
+The first 3 correlate to chapters 2, 3 and 5 in the book.
 These chapters concern responsive web design techniques.
 The largest portion of the source code is the code for the actual demonstration application, http://movies.spawebbook.com.

 This is an example Single Page Application using the libraries and principles I have learned and created since 2010.
 My libraries include: